 In 2017, Skyline Queenstown celebrated 50 years of gondola operations.
 This development project is designed to future-proof Skyline Queenstown as a premium tourist attraction for many years to come, as well as cutting down wait times at the base terminal and improving the overall guest experience.

-The project has begun with the installation of a new Luge chairlift over the summer, to be commissioned in May 2018.
+The project has begun with the installation of a new Luge chairlift which was commissioned in July 2018.
 There is also preparatory work being conducted in the forest to provide a wider corridor for the larger Gondola.